nurulazealia/G2_PROJECT/README.md

 # Flask Project by G2

 This project is made via Windows Subsystem for Linux.
 All codings are ran on Ubuntu terminal.
-We use SQLAlchemy with SQLite for our database.
+We use SQLAlchemy with SQLite for our database, and this project only works on Local Server only.

 ## Get started